-In some circumstances, the budget and budget narrative will be reviewed separately from the applicant's proposal narrative.
+In some circumstances, the budget and budget narrative will be reviewed separately from the applicant's response to the application proposal narrative.
 Therefore, it is very important that the budget narrative be as comprehensive as possible and describe in a narrative format each line item requested in the budget.
-The budget narrative should not be used to explain deliverables or project activities that are not included in the applicant's proposal narrative.
-Deliverables and activities that are solely listed in the budget narrative and not described in the applicant's proposal narrative (and vice versa) will be scored negatively during the peer review process.
+The budget narrative should not be used to explain deliverables or project activities that are not included in the applicant's response to the application proposal narrative.
+Deliverables and activities that are solely listed in the budget narrative and not described in the applicant's response to th